onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we are emotional & irrational apes with language we need a system of incentives & accountability & structured interaction to transcend our tribal nature and all the bias & corruption that comes with it
+    Outgrowing our nature and tribalism through mechanism design & constraints - also about changing our opinions

+The top most important qualities, the top ways to develop them, the top reasons its these, the top ways to work on improving which are the top - its all about sorting and weighting

+broken feedback & disconnect from reality at the top

+The wisdom of crowds - if structured properly

+single issue voter - how that could be bad - too much compromise is built in

 stick around as we'll gradually explore the different aspects of the system - the earlier you familiarize yourself - the earlier you'd be a power user

 so am I a hard line consequentialist? a utilitarian? no!
 I'm not going to kidnap someone and harvest him for his organs to save a few others - its a complicated mix of different schools of thought
+    one could argue that the other schools of thought in ethics could be analyzed consequentially...

+market vs company boundry - theory of the firm

 Life is the opposite of the physical monotony of physical space, matter, and time - life is agency despite all osds